rickdgamer3/Love-text/README.md

-# Love-text
+## Love-text<br>
-You can grab this piece of code, send to your geeky crush and break the ice.
+You can grab this piece of code, send it to your geeky crush and break the ice ;).<br>
-The code is fully stand alone no need to install plugins.
+The code is fully standalone which means you don't need to any install module.<br>
-The coe can be compiled into IDLE, VISUALCODE or in any web based compiler of python.
+This code can be compiled in IDLE, VSCODE or in any other web based compiler.<br>
-Hope this will help, if you liked this work, you can follow me on instagram : yours_sayantan
+I highly hope, this helps.
+And if you liked my work, don't forget follow me on instagram @yours_sayantan<br>